extenda/pre-commit-hooks/README.md

 * `eclipse-formatter` (__deprecated__) - Runs Eclipse Java formatter with default formatting rules on all staged `java` source files.
 The following arguments are available:
   * `--source` - set the Java compiler source version (default `1.8`)
   * `--target` - set the Java compiler target version (default `1.8`)
-* `google-java-formatter` - Runs Google's Java formatter on all staged `java` source files.
+* `google-java-formatter` - Runs Google's Java formatter on all staged `java` source files. **Please note: Java 11 or newer is required in v0.5+** Use v0.4 if you need Java 8 support.
 * `pre-commitlint` - Runs [commitlint](https://commitlint.js.org) to validate commit messages.

 ## Google Java format in your IDE

 There's a Google Java Format plugin for both Eclipse and IntelliJ.

-The current version used is `1.6`.
+The current version used is `1.10.0`.

 ### Eclipse